Home

 If your leg is hot to touch, swollen, red or throbbing – with or without history of injury – you should see a doctor immediately to rule out a DVT (blood clot).

-Muscle strains are classified as mild, moderate or severe (grade1, 2, and 3) according to the number of muscles fibers involved, severity of your symptoms, and how the injury affects your function.
+Calf strains are graded as mild (grade 1), moderate (grade 2), or severe (grade 3) according to the number of muscle fibers involved, the severity of your symptoms, and how the injury affects your function.

-By understanding these grades, you’ll be able to make better treatment or training choices.
+By understanding these grades, you can make better treatment or training choices.

 • 1st degree, mild